wjorgensen/funny-game/README.md

 # 🎮 Funny Game

-## 🌟 Introduction

-Welcome to Funny Game, a unique browser-based game that blends the excitement of drawing and guessing with the power of AI.
-Created during BostonHacks 2023, this game offers a hilarious and unpredictable gaming experience.
+## Welcome to Funny Game, a unique browser-based game that blends the excitement of drawing and guessing with the power of AI.
+Created during BostonHacks 2023.
 ## 🕹️ Gameplay

 In Funny Game, creativity and spontaneity are key.
 Players join a lobby, input prompts, and AI-generated images based on these prompts are passed around.
 Each round contributes to an evolving story, often leading to humorous and unexpected results showcased at the game's conclusion.